Information For Parents

 There are consultation evenings held during the year when you and your son or daughter have the opportunity to meet the lecturers and his/her Progression Coach.
 These take place in December to review the first term's progress, and March/April for mid-year reviews.

-Student Services will write to you letting you know your appointment date/time.
+Student Services will write to you letting you know the dates and the process to set up your appointment time.

 Keeping You Informed